 Reading French is quite easy.
 Once you learn the pronunciation rules, you can read French without even knowing what it means.

 There are very few exceptions, and it’s usually a 1:1 phonetic equivalent.
-(The only one I can think of is des oeufs, for “eggs”, which is pronounced as if it were written des oeu).
+(The only common exception I can think of is des oeufs, for “eggs”, which is pronounced as if it were written des oeu).

 Writing French is harder because it demands that you know the grammar.
-Because lots of letter groupings sound the same, it’s easy to write the wrong one.
+Because many letter groupings sound the same, it’s easy to write the wrong one.

 Or as another example, the verb “to eat” is written manger.
 The past participle meaning “eaten” is mangé.
 These two are pronounced the same, as well.
 So to say “I have eaten”, you’re at risk of writing j’ai manger (incorrect, no meaning) instead of j’ai mangé (correct).

-People will get what you mean, but the temptation to correct you will get in the way of fluent communication.
+People will get what you mean, but the temptation to correct you can get in the way of fluent communication.

 French Vocabulary — Fairly easy